 Urban renewal is not just about rebuilding infrastructure; it's about reimagining cities to meet the needs of their residents.
 Historically, cities have evolved in response to economic shifts, population growth, and technological advancements.
 Public transit has always been at the heart of this evolution, shaping the way people live, work, and interact.
 When urban renewal projects are designed with public transit in mind, they create a feedback loop that strengthens both the physical and social fabric of a city.

-Consider the example of Denver’s light rail expansion, which has been a cornerstone of the city’s urban renewal strategy.
+Consider the example of Denver's light rail expansion, which has been a cornerstone of the city's urban renewal strategy.
 By investing in transit-oriented development (TOD), Denver has transformed previously underutilized areas into vibrant neighborhoods.
 The Transit-Oriented Development - Lessons from Denver's Light Rail Expansion post highlights how this approach has boosted property values, reduced traffic congestion, and created job opportunities.
-The SimpleTransit app, with its real-time schedules and route planning, ensures that residents and visitors can navigate these new developments with ease, further encouraging the use of public transit.
+Real-time schedules and route planning tools help residents and visitors navigate these new developments with ease, further encouraging the use of public transit.

 Historical Context: How Transit Shaped Cities